 Perhaps the most iconic structure on the Mount Greylock Scenic Byway is this 92-foot-tall stylized granite tower known as the Massachusetts Veterans War Memorial Tower.
 It was dedicated in June 1933 to commemorate the courage, endurance, loyalty and self-sacrifice of all servicemen and servicewomen from the Commonwealth, wherever these qualities have been shown, in the uniform of the state or the nation.
+In August 2018, it was chosen as one of the nation’s official 100 World War I (WWI) Centennial Memorials, a tribute marking the anniversary of the end of WWI.
 Because of its lighted memorial beacon, it is often mistakenly referred to as a lighthouse.
 The memorial beacon is lit nightly (except during bird migration in spring and fall) and it can be seen from great distances.
 The tower, accessed by a circular staircase, provides a stunning 360-degree view across New England and eastern New York State, 60 to 90 miles away.

 Please note: The Mount Greylock Scenic Byway is closed to vehicles from mid-October through June.
 Hiking, snowshoeing, cross-country skiing and snowmobiling are still permitted.